Please see Jaybird & Mais 299 for another plain cloth tape option which comes in a wider selection of colors.

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.

 Scapa 175 Cloth Tape is a general-purpose conformable cotton cloth tape single coated with a natural rubber adhesive.
 It's non-thermosetting adhesive and backing are suitable for skin contact.
 The tape is paintable.
 Uses of the Scapa 175 Cloth Tape include: motor coil winding; wire harness wrap and other bundling applications; general purpose tape for surfaces requiring a high degree of stain or corrosion resistance where high tensile strength is not required; electrical tape applications; and finger taping.
-Made in Canada.
+Country of Origin: Canada.

 Scapa Cloth Tape (175)